+4. Check fixtures and appliances.
 Test the lights, faucets, ceiling fans, and security system, as well as confirming that the windows and doors open and close easily.
 Run appliances like the oven and dishwasher as well to guarantee there are no problems.

-Since the appraiser will be walking outside, avoid watering the grass on the day of the appraisal.
+Worth noting: Since the appraiser will be walking outside, avoid watering the grass on the day of the appraisal.
 This can help avoid mud or dirt being tracked through the house.

-In terms of paperwork, consider writing down a list of all the upgrades that have been completed on the home and attach permits and receipts detailing how much it all cost.
+7. Wrangle upgrade info.
+If possible, make a list of all the upgrades that have been completed on the home and attach permits and receipts detailing how much it all cost.